bruvv/Tesla-dashcam-viewer-webapp/README.md

 ## Viewer Features

+- Smart highlights and timeline chips to scrub every captured segment per event while surfacing the most relevant clips first.
 - Event filters for Recent, Saved, and Sentry clips with summary counters.
-- Tesla-style layout: a large primary video pane with a selectable thumbnail rail for the other cameras.
+- Liquid Glass-inspired layout: a large primary video pane with a reflective multi-camera rail styled after the latest Apple design language.
 - Automatic camera selection from metadata (camera index) with manual overrides per event.
 - Reason descriptions for known Sentry and manual triggers, plus city readouts when available.
 - Installable PWA with offline caching of the UI shell.